Files and Database Restoration

 To restore the database through the X-Cart Admin area:

-Restore the database from the SQL dump using the instructions below.
+Restore the database from an SQL dump using the instructions below.

-If the SQL dump was saved using the Create SQL file option, i.e. was saved as a file on the web server (‘var/backup/sqldump.sql.php’):
+If the SQL dump was done using the Create SQL file option, i.e. was saved as a file on the web server (‘var/backup/sqldump.sql.php’):

 - Click the ‘Restore from server’ button.